vuejs/v2.vuejs.org/src/v2/guide/components-registration.md

 }
 ```

-Or if you're using a ES2015 modules, such as through Babel and Webpack, that might look more like:
+Or if you're using ES2015 modules, such as through Babel and Webpack, that might look more like:

 ```js
 import ComponentA from './ComponentA.vue'